raffriff42/OneLocale/README.md

 ```

-- By the way, an AI such as **Grok** can do a great job translating these files, once they have the [cheat sheet](./docs/reference/translator-notes.md).
+- By the way, an AI, like **Grok**, can do a great job of translating, once they have the [Notes for Translators](./docs/reference/translator-notes.md).

 ```dosini
 ;MyScript-[de].lang